Audio-Animatronics: History

 The Audio-Animatronic show The Enchanted Tiki Room opened in 1963 at Disneyland.
 It is a room full of tropical creatures with eye and facial actions synchronized to a musical score entirely by electromechanical means.
 The Audio-Animatronic cast of the musical revue uses tones recorded on tape to vibrate a metal reed that closes a circuit to trigger a relay, which sends a pulse of electricity to a mechanism that causes a pneumatic valve to move part of the figure.

 The movements of the attraction's birds, flowers, and tiki idols are triggered by sound.
 Figures' movements have a neutral "natural resting position" that the limb or part returns to when there is no electric pulse present.
 Other than this, the animation is a binary system, with only on/off moves, such as an open or closed eye.
-The same kind of technology was used for the head of Mary Poppins’ cane in Mary Poppins (1964).
+The same kind of technology was used for the parrot head handle of Mary Poppins' umbrella in Mary Poppins (1964).
+In addition, an Audio-Animatronic robin was used in the film during the "A Spoonful of Sugar" sequence.

 Other early Audio-Animatronics were at the 1964 New York World's Fair.
 They were used in the Great Moments with Mr. Lincoln exhibit at the State of Illinois Pavilion, Pepsi/UNICEF's "it's a small world" exhibit, General Electric's Carousel of Progress, and Ford Motor Company's "Magic Skyway."

-An Audio-Animatronic robin sang a duet with Julie Andrews in Mary Poppins.